 Cleveland Clinic Rehabilitation and Sports Therapy offers a comprehensive outpatient physical, occupational, and speech therapy program for patients with neurological conditions.
 This program can help the individual with neurological deficits progress toward a more independent lifestyle.
 Our therapists specializing in neurological treatment are involved in research and stay abreast of current treatment approaches using evidence-based practice.
 We are able to address a wide variety of individual needs ranging from the person who requires assistance throughout the day, to the person ready to return to work.
 Family members and caregivers are encouraged to participate in therapy sessions in order to carry over newly learned skills at home.

-Who is stroke & neurological rehabilitation for?
+Who is stroke and neurological rehabilitation for?

 Adults diagnosed with neurological diseases or conditions including, but not limited to:

-What does stroke & neurological rehabilitation involve?
+What does stroke and neurological rehabilitation involve?

 Our therapists evaluate the specific needs of the patient and select a technique or a combination of techniques to serve the individual’s needs.
 These include: